nminhducit/EduCenterDB/README.md

 ## Project Structure

 /EduCenterDB
-|-- /Documentation
-|-- /Database
-|-- /Development
+|-- /documentation
-|-- /Testing
+|-- /database
-|-- /Deployment
+|-- /development
-|-- /Presentations
+|-- /testing
-|-- /Miscellaneous
+|-- /presentations

 ### Main Folders

-- **/Documentation**: Includes project-related documents such as requirements, design, and user guides.
+- **/documentation**: Includes project-related documents such as requirements, design, and user guides.
-- **/Database**: Contains files related to the database like table schemas and sample data.
+- **/database**: Contains files related to the database like table schemas and sample data.
-- **/Development**: Source code and files related to system development.
+- **/development**: Source code and files related to system development.
-- **/Testing**: Test cases and testing data.
+- **/testing**: Test cases and testing data.
-- **/Deployment**: Configuration files and deployment scripts.
-- **/Presentations**: Documents and slides for presentations.
+- **/presentations**: Documents and slides for presentations.
-- **/Miscellaneous**: References and miscellaneous templates.

 ## Installation